mandatoryhashtags/Gen6/gen6/stellar-odyssey/Chapter-2-Getting-Started.md

 - **Social:** Reflects ability to interact with others, including charm and persuasion.

 #### **Step 3: Spend Skill Points**
 You have 20 skill points to distribute among your skills.
 No skill may be higher than +5 at character creation.
-Also, gain one more Edge.
 Skills cost 1 per during character creation but cost more afterward.

 #### **Step 4: Calculate Derived Numbers**
 Calculate your character's derived attributes based on the following formulas: